Working & Filming with Under 18's Guidelines

-- People under 18 must not be caused unnecessary distress or anxiety by their involvement in programmes or by the broadcast of those programmes.
+- People under 18 must not be caused unjustified distress or anxiety by their involvement in programmes or by the broadcast of those programmes.

 Accordingly, all those involved in the commissioning and making of programmes must take "due care" to protect fully the welfare of participants under the age of 18.

-The appropriate level of care to be applied in any given situation will depend on the particular circumstances, the nature of the programme and the individual(s) concerned.
+The appropriate level of care to be applied in any given situation will depend on (1) the particular circumstances, (2) the nature of the programme, and (3) the individual(s) concerned.
 As responsibility for ensuring compliance rests ultimately with the broadcaster, Channel 4, in consultation with the programme-makers, will ultimately decide what measures are appropriate in relation to each project.

-The responsibility to exercise due care is an on-going obligation which should be kept under reivew throughout the production process and after transmission.
+The responsibility to exercise due care is an on-going obligation which should be kept under review throughout the production process and after transmission.

-Where an under 18 participating in a programme is shown experiencing distress or anxiety it must be justified by the editorial context.
-The word "unnecessary" in the rule refers to a level of distress and anxiety that is not justified by the editorial context and may risk harm to an under 18's physical and emotional welfare.
+Where a person under 18 participating in a programme is shown experiencing distress or anxiety it must be justified by the editorial context.
+The word "unjustified" in the rule refers to a level of distress and anxiety that is not justified by the editorial context and may risk harm to a person under 18's welfare and dignity.

 With regard to under 18s, Ofcom has published detailed guidance ("the Guidance") on the involvement of under 18s in programmes.
 The Guidance is based on research undertaken by Ofcom that in March 2015 was updated to reflect the findings of recent investigations in this area and in consultation with stakeholders.
-The guidance contains recommendations to help broadcasters achieve the appropriate level of protection for under 18s in programmes.
-It sets out a non-exhaustive list of the sorts of things which may be appropriate for programme-makers to consider and apply, depending on the particular circumstances of an individual case.
+The Guidance contains recommendations to help broadcasters achieve the appropriate level of protection for under 18s in programmes, and sets out a non-exhaustive list of the sorts of things which may be appropriate for programme-makers to consider and apply, depending on the particular circumstances of an individual case.